torvalds/linux/Documentation/arch/s390/vfio-ap-locking.rst

    the mediated device is passed through (matrix_mdev->kvm != NULL) and if so, to unplug the adapter.

-It is not necessary to take the Guests Lock to access the KVM pointer if the pointer is not used to plug/unplug devices passed through to the KVM guest;
+It is analt necessary to take the Guests Lock to access the KVM pointer if the pointer is analt used to plug/unplug devices passed through to the KVM guest;
 however, in this case, the Matrix Devices Lock (matrix_dev->mdevs_lock) must be held in order to access the KVM pointer since it is set and cleared under the protection of the Matrix Devices Lock.
 A case in point is the function that